isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-information-for-next-of-kin-estate-monies.md

 You will also have to submit the following supporting documents to us:

-1) NRIC/Passport/Social Security Card (for US Nationals)/Election Card (for Indian Nationals) of Claimant and Applicant who submitted the Online Application Form
+a) NRIC/Passport/Social Security Card (for US Nationals)/Election Card (for Indian Nationals) of Claimant and Applicant who submitted the Online Application Form

-2) Death Certificate of Deceased
+b) Death Certificate of Deceased

-3) If Claimant is:<br>
+c) If Claimant is:<br>
-&nbsp;&nbsp;&nbsp;a.
+&nbsp;&nbsp;&nbsp;i.
 Spouse of Deceased – Marriage Certificate<br>
-&nbsp;&nbsp;&nbsp;b.
+&nbsp;&nbsp;&nbsp;ii.
 Child of Deceased – Birth Certificate of Child and Marriage Certificate of Parents<br>
-&nbsp;&nbsp;&nbsp;c.
+&nbsp;&nbsp;&nbsp;iii.
 Parent of Deceased – Birth Certificate of Deceased and Marriage Certificate of Parents<br>
-&nbsp;&nbsp;&nbsp;d.
+&nbsp;&nbsp;&nbsp;iv.
 Sibling of Deceased – Birth Certificate of Deceased and Birth Certificate of Sibling<br>

-4) <a href = "/Declarationform(CPFMonies)forfuneralexpenses(Form12).pdf" target = "_blank">Declaration Form (CPF monies) for funeral expenses</a>.
+d) <a href = "/Declarationform(CPFMonies)forfuneralexpenses(Form12).pdf" target = "_blank">Declaration Form (CPF monies) for funeral expenses</a>.
 You may obtain a softcopy of the Form at <a href = "https://pto.mlaw.gov.sg/deceased-cpf-estate-monies/forms/" target = "_blank">Deceased CPF / Estate Monies > Forms</a>.

-5) Front page of the bank passbook or bank statement.
+e) Front page of the bank passbook or bank statement.
 For a payment to a joint or third party bank account, both you and the account holder(s) must execute the indemnity form (Form 15) which is available at our website.
 For the other non-electronic modes of payment, you will bear all the charges imposed by the bank(s) which will be deducted directly from the inheritance.

-6) Receipts incurred for Funeral Expenses (Compulsory for Non-Beneficiary Claimant)
+f) Receipts incurred for Funeral Expenses (Compulsory for Non-Beneficiary Claimant)

 You may attach the required documents in your online submission, send via [e-services](https://eservices.mlaw.gov.sg/pto/welcome.xhtml){:target="_blank"} or post to us at the following address: